RowenWitt/Job-Finder/README.md

 ## Known Defects

 - Rotating proxies is annoying because many proxies are very slow -- time to scrape one page went from ~10 seconds to ~10 minutes.
-Implementing a proxy getter/checker to only use fast proxies.
+Using minimal proxy rotation, long term solve is to pay for better proxies or run a couple proxies through AWS (I'm not willing to put the money into this).

 - Entire app structure is heavily reliant upon try/except, which is not the same thing as clean code